Obtains a representative selection of markers by means of genetic distance sampling or genetic distance optimization (J. Jansen & J.T.N.M. Thissen).

 genetic distance optimization based on K-medoids cluster analysis (Kaufman & Rouseeuw 1990). |

-The default is METHOD=sampling
+The default is METHOD=sampling.

-parameter, and the number of markers to be selected must be specified by the NCLUSTERS
+The marker names must be supplied by the MKNAMES parameter, and the number of markers to be selected must be specified by the NCLUSTERS option.
+Prior information about the grouping of the markers can be supplied using the PRIORGROUPS factor.

-parameter specifies the seed to use to randomize the markers at the start.
+The SEED parameter specifies the seed to use to randomize the markers at the start.
 The default value of zero continues an existing sequence, or (if none) initializes the seed automatically.

-parameter, in a logical variate containing one for each marker selected as a cluster centre, and zero for the markers that are not selected.
-The NEIGHBOURS
+The marker selection can be saved by the SELECTED parameter, in a logical variate containing one for each marker selected as a cluster centre, and zero for the markers that are not selected.
+The NEIGHBOURS parameter saves the nearest cluster centre for each marker, and the DISTANCES parameter saves the distances of each marker to the nearest cluster centre.

-option controls the printed output, with settings:
+The PRINT option controls the printed output, with settings:

 summary |